What to Do When the Contractor Disappears From the Job, and How to Choose a Good Contractor.

 (Advice courtesy of Next Level Plumbing’s owner and master plumber, Byron Thomson.)

-This story, although made up, is parts of stories I have heard over and over as a plumbing contractor in the state of Florida.
-Unfortunately this is not as uncommon as it should be.
+This story, although made up, is part of stories I have heard over and over as a plumbing contractor in the state of Florida.
+Unfortunately, this is not as uncommon as it should be.
 Florida is notorious for its share of crappy contractors.

 Once I understand the situation I can offer the solution.
 It could be as simple as us completing the job for X amount.
 Or it could involve working with the county or city to resolve the permit, giving proof of what was done when I started to the lawyers, or even in some cases telling you that you need a General Contractor and I can do the work subcontracted through them.

 Regardless of what extent I have to go to for the job, it is always best to be upfront and honest with the plumber coming to correct the original issues.
 If you hide things from them, that can make things go poorly.

 We hope these tips help you to be more prepared!